Eiður Guðjohnsen: International career

+Style of play

+Guðjohnsen was known for possessing a good touch, link-up play, and composure in front of goal, which made him capable of both creating and scoring goals.
+His qualities as an assist-provider once led his Chelsea manager José Mourinho to dub him "the blond Maradona."

 Personal life

 In September 2001, Eiður, Chelsea teammates John Terry, Frank Lampard and Jody Morris, and Leicester City's Frank Sinclair, were drunk and unruly in a Heathrow Airport hotel containing many Americans left stranded by the September 11 attacks.
 The Chelsea quartet were each fined two weeks' wages, totalling around £100,000, which was donated to the 9/11 relief efforts.
 In January 2003, Eiður admitted to a gambling problem, confessing to having lost £400,000 in casinos over a five-month period.

 Eiður's half-brother, named Arnór like their father, signed for Swansea City in July 2017, at the age of 16.
-Eiður has three sons, all of whom play football at different levels.
-His eldest, Sveinn Aron Guðjohnsen (born 1998) is a professional with norwegian Eliteserien side Sarpsborg 08.
-Middle son Andri Guðjohnsen (born 2002) plays for EFL Championship side Blackburn Rovers.
-His youngest, Daníel Guðjohnsen (born 2006) plays as striker for Malmö.
+Eiður has one daughter and three sons.
+All of his sons are professional footballers and Iceland internationals: Sveinn Aron Guðjohnsen (born 1998), Andri Guðjohnsen (born 2002), and Daníel Guðjohnsen (born 2006).